 - 50-75 grams of cheese, any hard cheese will do, grated.

 - Cook your macaroni – I use the microwave oven to do this too.
-Tip the macaroni into a large microwave safe bowl or jug and pour in boiling water until the macaroni is covered by about 1cm.
+Tip the macaroni into a large microwave safe bowl and pour in boiling water until the macaroni is covered by about 1cm – a dish with the widest base is best to cook the macaroni evenly.
 I add a splash of oil and a little salt at this point – the oil helps stop the macaroni sticking together.
 Cover the dish and microwave on full power for 2 minutes.
 Give the macaroni a stir, breaking it up and microwave on full power for a further 1 minute.
 Give it a stir again and microwave for a further 1 minute.
 Leave the lid on and set the macaroni to one side while you make your cheese sauce, it’ll continue to cook in the hot water and should be ready when you need it.

-- Melt the butter in a microwave safe dish (I use a Pyrex jug for its handy handle).
+- Melt the butter in a microwave safe dish (I use a Pyrex jug for its handy handle, or a simple microwave safe mug if I’m making just a tiny amount of cheese sauce).

 - Spoon in the flour and mix the two thoroughly until it’s a ball of mix- I use a fork to do this and it takes about 10 seconds.